I was an HTML Coder

 I got lucky.
 My step-dad once said, "You caught the beginning of a gigantic wave."

-Before long we were doing better than ever.
 No more press checks!
-Instead, we spent money on computer books.
-There was a B&N just down the street from Microsoft campus where many long lunch breaks were taken perusing the computer books.
+And now I would receive regular pay checks.
+I started buying programming books.
+There was a B&N just down the street from Microsoft campus where many long lunch breaks were taken perusing the computer aisle.
 This was before the online documentation was any good.
+There was no Stack Overflow from which you could snag the solution to any problem you might be having.
 Books were still king.

 To be continued...